-I come across this question often.
-Below is my response.
+I have come across this question a few times.
+Here’s my response.

-Analysts and industry observers often give the monikers 1.0, 2.0, 3.0 to an industry when the maturity of that industry improves in distinct phases.
-For the robo advice industry, it has been a continuous improvement of the tech-heavy service since the early 2010s.
-Most of the product innovation is being led by certain specific firms who have considerably higher execution skills or R&D budgets, while the rest of the firms are attempting the catch-up game.
+Analysts and industry observers often assign monikers 1.0, 2.0, 3.0, etc., to an industry as its maturity improves in distinct phases.
+However, for the robo advice industry, it has been a continuous improvement of the tech-heavy service since the early 2010s.

-So, terms such as robo advisor 1.0, robo advisor 2.0, and robo advisor 3.0 are only marketing terms with no substantial basis.
+Therefore, terms like robo advisor 1.0, robo advisor 2.0, and robo advisor 3.0 are marketing labels only with no other substantial basis.

 Related information